Docs

 1. Start with :singleton unless you explicitly need per-entity parallelism.

-2. Use :keyed only when every trigger path reliably supplies the key field.
+2. Use :keyed only when every invocation/interface/schedule path reliably supplies the key field.

 3. Pick :drain when side effects must finish before version change.